dermoumi/crafts/libs/ecs/README.md

   //
   // Note that the removed components are no longer accessible.
 }

+// Note 4:
+// Removing and adding a component between resets will not count as a removal
 ```

 You can also make composite filters using AND and OR operators: